sagemath/sagewiki_to_gh-2022-10-10/education3.md

 = Funding =

-Participants from the test sites for the NSF UTMOST project will have first priority for funding, though we do expect to have some funds to support travel for those with a demonstrated interest in using Sage in educational settings.
+Participants from the test sites for the NSF UTMOST project will have first priority for funding, though we will support travel for a few participants with a demonstrated interest and experience in using Sage in educational settings.
 We also expect to have a similar workshop in Summer 2012 which will have twice the available funding.
-Please contact Rob Beezer at beezer@ups.edu to request funding.

 <<Anchor(registration)>>
 = Registration =